Seven Results From This Week’s Local Elections That Point to a Red Tsunami in November

 Lightburst via Wikimedia Commons

 1.)
-The City of Kenosha has been a staple in the national news since the BLM riots of 2020, due to the shooting of Jacob Blake and heavy attention on the Kyle Rittenhouse trial.
+The City of Kenosha has been a staple in the national news since the BLM riots of 2020, due to the shooting of Jacob Blake and heavy media attention on the Kyle Rittenhouse trial.
 After a jury acquitted Rittenhouse last year, voters in the county took another step in support of law and order on Tuesday, electing a Republican as county executive — for the first time ever.
 Samantha Kerkman, a Republican state representative, beat out Democrat Rebecca Matoska-Mentink with 51.32% of the vote.

 2.)
 The trend of GOP wins continued across the Badger State, including in Waukesha where three conservative candidates won seats on the city’s school board.